MSW Application Requirements

 Letters of recommendation may be submitted by providing your recommenders email address on your application.
 These individuals will then receive a message providing access to upload their letters.
 Letters may also be sent directly to the Office of Graduate and Professional Admissions.
 We request that the envelope seal be signed by the recommendation letter writer to ensure confidentiality.

-Applicants must submit official transcripts, from all post-secondary institutions that they have attended, directly to the Graduate Admissions Office.
-If you are finishing undergraduate course work during the application process then you should send a current transcript.
+Applicants must submit official transcripts, from all post-secondary institutions attended, directly to the Graduate Admissions Office.
+If you are finishing undergraduate course work during the application process, please submit a current transcript.
 Once coursework is completed, a final official transcript that includes the final grades and the date the degree was conferred is required.
 If you have taken any Professional Credit Courses through the Continuing Education Department, you must specifically request transcripts to be sent to the Office of Graduate and Professional Admissions.
 Please do not assume that we are automatically aware you are taking or have taken PCC’s.
 For additional information about submitting transcripts, see the Graduate Admissions supporting materials guidelines.

-The personal statement is a critical part of your admission application because it gives us the opportunity to review your writing skills and provides us with a great deal of information about you, your experiences and your goals.
+The personal statement is a critical part of your admission application because it gives us the opportunity to review your writing skills and provides us with information about you, your experiences and your goals.
 We do not offer individual interviews and often the personal statement will determine your success in the application process.
-You may submit the personal statement online when you complete your application or you may mail this personal statement separately to the Office of Graduate and Professional Admissions.
+You may submit the personal statement online when you complete your application or submit separately to the Office of Graduate and Professional Admissions.